CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 - Once Composer has finished setting up your Laravel project, you can then close the shell window.

+- Open the Laravel project folder in VS Code.
+You should see lots of folders and files in the explorer panel (The top one should be _App_).

-## Changing the DocumentRoot
+## Changing the _DocumentRoot_

-- We will change the Apache server settings so that web directory route is our Laravel folder.
+- We will change the Apache server settings so that web directory route is the _public_ folder of our Laravel project.
 - From the XAMPP control panel, next to Apache, select config.
 This will open a file called _httpd.conf_.
 - In _httpd.conf_ we want to change the _DocumentRoot_ setting.
 This should be at about line 250 and will look like:-